ewallah/moodle-availability_relativedate/README.md

   - before / after course end date
   - after user enrolment date
   - after end of enrolment period
-  - after the completion of an activity (THX to Stefan Hanauska)
+  - after the completion of an activity (THX to Stefan Hanauska and Daniel Poggenpohl)

 ## Conditional availability conditions